Ninthpool/ninthpool.github.io/README.md

 # ninthpool.github.io

 My stupid blog.
-Obviously I'm just too broke to afford a decent domain :D
+Obviously I'm just too broke to afford a decent domain. :D

 ## To Do